Cedar Rapids Counseling Center

 The number one concern is safety.
 If your life or well-being is threatened, getting away to a safe place may be in order.
-There are domestic abuse shelters for spouses and children when a partner is unwilling to cooperate with counseling.
+If you need immediate assistance, dial 9-1-1 or reach out to the 24/7 National Domestic Hotline at: 800-799-SAFE (7233).
+There are domestic abuse shelters for spouses and children when a partner is unwilling to participate in counseling.

 What if we have a no contact order but we still want marital therapy?

 If you have a no contact order, that means no contact, including therapy, unless you get a judge’s order to make marital therapy an exception to the order.
 In some cases the no contact order may be removed in entirety if the couple is motivated to learn how to resolve their differences in a mutually beneficial way.